Career Opportunities in GIS

 What Is Geography?

 Geography is the study of natural Earth systems, human societies and the interaction between them.
-Geography bridges the physical and social sciences and geographers work with powerful technologies such as geographic information systems (GIS), digital Earth imagery (remote sensing) and spatial modeling.
+Geography bridges the physical and social sciences.
+Geographers work with powerful technologies such as geographic information systems (GIS), digital Earth imagery (remote sensing) and spatial modeling.
 And geographers are not afraid to get their boots muddy!
 Geography has a long-standing field tradition, often involving travel to spectacular locations - some of them in our own backyard.

 Geographers use a collaborative and integrated approach to help understand complex 21st century challenges such as climate change, globalization, sustainability, urbanization, and living with hazards.
 Rewarding careers exist in the private and public sectors, and education.